JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Wednesday, 17 August, 2022

 Some days are just going to be busier than others I guess.
 Today was one of those busy days, but I still got my coding in.
 I practiced more working with functions, both writing my own and working with existing functions and libraries.
 Today, was a lot of deciphering code and libraries.
 I am trying to build a Python program that will draw and image, and this will be my first program that does not run exclusively in the terminal.
 It is wonderfully complex and enjoyable.
 I did not get the program done, but I am learning a lot more on this one so I am fine with that.
 The goal is not to complete a project every day, but to spend an hour coding, and while it was not all spent writing code, a lot of it was spent trying to decipher code and translate it into my needs, but I learned a lot and feel happy with the work I did.

+Day 10

+Thursday, 18 August, 2022

+Today was another busy day, but I still got my coding in.
+It took some dedicated work, but I got my coding in.
+I practiced more with functions and learned about ways to make code more reusable.